 Family - Brassicaceae

-Flowers - Petals 4, pale-yellow, to +/-5mm long.
-1.2mm broad at apex, glabrous.
+Flowers - Sepals 4, 2.0-2.5 mm long, narrowly oblong to oblanceolate, erect or ascending.
+Petals 4, 3-4 mm long, not lobed, but sometimes shallowly notched at the tip, light yellow, glabrous.
 Stamens 6.
-Filaments glabrous, 3mm long.
-Anthers yellow, .2mm long and broad.
+Filaments glabrous, 3 mm long.
+Anthers yellow, 0.2 mm long and broad.
 Ovary ovoid, 2-valved.
-Style 1mm long, persistent in fruit and forming beak.
+Style 1.0-3.5 mm long, persistent in fruit and forming beak.
 Stigma globose.

 Flowering - April - September.

 Habitat - Pastures, crop fields, roadsides, railroads, open disturbed areas.

 Origin - Native to Eurasia.